celery/celery/docs/internals/protocol.rst

     Worker may redirect the message to a worker that supports the language.

-- Metadata moved to headers.
+- Meta-data moved to headers.

     This means that workers/intermediates can inspect the message and make decisions based on the headers without decoding